-4 It is understood that for the purpose of determining eligibility for the IDP allowance under Resolution 332, a family is considered to include husband, wife, children, adopted children, children raised by foster parents in family-type orphanages, adopted children, children under guardianship or guardianship, as well as children who study full-time or dual education in institutions of general secondary, professional (vocational-technical), professional pre-higher, or higher education (in particular, in the period between the completion of studies in one of the specified educational and qualification level and the continuation of studies at another level, provided that such period does not exceed four months) until reaching the educational and onot have their own families.
-As such a families, as they may be beyond this definition of a family.
-Instead, and as highlighted in the table, in eligible households are necessarily considered eligible.
-All children up to the age of 17, the beautiful provided as such as the parents of legal guardians.
+&lt;sup>4 It is understood that for the purpose of determining eligibility for the IDP allowance under Resolution 332, a family is considered to include husband, wife, children, adopted children, children raised by foster parents in family-type orphanages, adopted children, children under guardianship or guardianship, as well as children who study full-time or dual education in institutions of general secondary, professional (vocational-technical), professional pre-higher, or higher education (in particular, in the period between the completion of studies at one educational and qualification level and the continuation of studies at another level, provided that such period does not exceed four months) until reaching the age of 23 and do not have their own families.
+As such, for the purpose of this analysis, not all household members in an eligible household are necessarily considered eligible, as they may be beyond this definition of a family.
+Instead, and as highlighted in the table, in eligible households, the following household members are considered eligible: All children up to the age of 17, individuals aged 18 to 22 whose employment status in the seven days prior to data collection was reported as 'Student, not working' or 'Student and in paid work', and up to two additional adults (persons aged >17) who are assumed to represent parents / legal guardians.
 This may overestimate eligibility where the two additional adults are not both parents / legal guardians.